kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 Each `PolicyBinding` contains:

 - `spec.policy` - A reference to the policy being configured
-- `spec.match` - Match criteria for which resources the policy should validate
+- `spec.matchResources` - Match criteria for which resources the policy should validate
 - `spec.params` - Reference to the custom resource containing the params to use when validating resources
 - `spec.enforcement` - How validation failures should be enforced